7a6179657473/network-monitor/WARP.md

 - Main user-facing functionality should be in `NetworkMonitor.ps1`
 - Advanced/specialized utilities belong in `NetworkMonitorUtils.ps1`
 - Both files use `[CmdletBinding()]` for proper PowerShell cmdlet behavior
+- Both files require `#Requires -ExecutionPolicy RemoteSigned` for security
 - Error handling uses try-catch blocks with informative error messages
+- All user inputs must be validated using PowerShell validation attributes
+- Security logging is implemented in both scripts for audit trails

 ### Function Naming Conventions
 - Use PowerShell-approved verbs (Get-, New-, Export-, Test-)